-Web store visitors don’t like spending too much time to look for a product they need.
-That’s why it is critical to provide customers with convenient catalog navigation and clear structure of your online shop.
-With the Layered Navigation Magento 2 extension by Mirasvit, you can drastically improve shopping experience on your store and, as a result, your conversion rates.
-The module enhances the default Magento 2 functionality in many ways, replacing standard category filters and adding some new features.
+Web store visitors don’t like spending too much time looking for a product they need.
+That’s why it is critical to provide customers with convenient catalog navigation and a clear structure of your online shop.
+With the Layered Navigation Magento 2 extension by Mirasvit, you can drastically improve the shopping experience on your store and, as a result, conversion rates.
+The module enhances the default Magento 2 functionality in many ways, replacing standard category filters and adding new features.

 - Improved navigation with AJAX;

 - Multiple attributes selection for the same filter;

 - Horizontal or vertical position of filter blocks;